tmax818/github-pull-request-basics/README.md

-# Github Pull Request Basics
+# GitHub Pull Request Basics

 ## Problem Statement

-The concept of a pull request is unique to GitHub--so don't feel nervous about not knowing what it is!
-Pull requests power the communities of devevelopers who create and contribute to "open sourced" projects.
-Through this process, anyone can fork a repo, make changes and submit a pull request.
+The concept of a pull request is unique to GitHub &mdash; so don't feel nervous about not knowing what it is!
+"Pull requests" power the communities of developers who create and contribute to "open sourced" projects on GitHub.

+Through this process, **anyone** can

+1. _fork_ a repo from its original organization
+2. _clone_ it to a local machine
+3. Make changes in a feature _branch_ on their local system
+4. _push_ their branch to their _forked_ repo

+...and now the critical step....

+5. Suggest that the original organization _pull_ the changes that make up the feature branch _back to the original repository_.

 Instead of the owner working on their codebase alone, _anyone_ can contribute tests, documentation fixes, new features, layout, graphics, etc. How does this feature work?
+It's an awesome feeling when you wake up and see that someone you've never met has made an improvement to your code that they'd like to contribute!

 ## Objectives